 "They love it," Sanford said.
 "It's like a holiday for them."

-Some evacuees received good news on Monday; A fire near Kelowna that destroyed nine homes in Lake Country is now three-quarters contained, and residents have been allowed to return to all but 69 evacuated properties.
+Some evacuees received good news on Monday; A fire near Kelowna that destroyed eight homes in Lake Country is now three-quarters contained, and residents have been allowed to return to all but 69 evacuated properties.

 Officials also announced evacuees from Cache Creek should be allowed to return Tuesday afternoon, though they will remain on evacuation alert.
 The threat posed by the nearby Ashcroft fire has diminished, but it’s still burning out of control.